-The final course grade will be based on two writing assignments, Canvas discussions, and a few computer exercises.
-Class participation is strongly encouraged and will be rewarded at the end of the semester by adding 1-5 bonus points to the final percentage scores of those who contribute regularly and constructively to class discussions.
+The final course grade will be based on two exams, one writing assignment, and Canvas discussion boards.
+Class participation is strongly encouraged and will be rewarded at the end of the semester by adding 1-5 bonus points to the final percentage scores of those who contribute regularly and constructively to discussions beyond the regular expectation.